dave-thompson/qmk-modules/lumberjack/README.md

 ### Toggling On / Off at Runtime

 You can add keycode `LUMBERJ` to any key in your keymap, then use that key to toggle lumberjack on / off anytime.

-To toggle lumberjack programmatically, use the functions `lumberjack_on()` and `lumberjack_off()` in your code.
+To toggle lumberjack programmatically, add `#include "lumberjack.h"` at the top of your keymap.c, then use the functions `lumberjack_on()` and `lumberjack_off()` in your code.

 Note that lumberjack is **on** by default when your keyboard boots.
 If you would like it to be **off** by default, add the following line to your config.h: